 Social Media and the Legal Profession

 Managing social media for lawyers comes with its own unique set of challenges.
 All sectors are increasingly using social media as an essential part of their marketing strategy, but among law firms, the competition for clients is particularly fierce.
+Disclaimer: many of the tactics listed below we've used for our client Law Office of Yuriy Moshes - employment lawyers.

 To build an effective online presence and win clients and prospects from your competitors, you need an effective social media strategy.